-The venerable Reina Sofia Art Center in Madrid is world-renowned for its collection and great presentation and bears the name of the still ruling queen Sofia.
+The venerable Reina Sofia Art Center in Madrid is world-renowned for its collection and excellent presentation and bears the name of the still-ruling queen Sofia.
 Renovated and designed by the talented architect Jean Nouvelle, the Reina as the Spanish like to call it houses temporary exhibitions by world-famous artists on the lower floors and a grand collection of contemporary Spanish art on the third floor.
 The cornerstone of the collection is Picasso’s marvelous Guernica which is one of the most recognizable works of art all over the world.

 Spanish Village Museum, Barcelona